ekavtaradze/CS585-Scala-SparkSQL/README.md

-# sparkscala
 #Project 3 - CS 585
 GROUP: Elene Kavtaradze and Michael Ludwig

 This submission is by Elene Kavtaradze and includes problems 1 and 4.

 The whole project is built through SBT

 Question One:

     Run QuestionOne class, as scala

-Cal add main, delete app because toDF doesn't work anymore

 Question Four:

-    Run QuestionFour class, as scala
+    Run QuestionFour class, as java first, then scala

-    Matrix Creation is done through Java and stored in /data Scala part of Question four picks files from /data
+    Matrix Creation is done through Java and stored in /data Scala part reads files from /data

-    Requirement were not super specific, so question four joins the two datasets, then groups them and sums
+    This Joins the two datasets, groups by I and K, and sums the values for each group